pratik02codes/apnacolleage-demo/README.md

 # apnacolleage-demo
-This is my First Git respiratory
+This is my First Git respiratory.
+Author- partik kumar.